Preparing for Enucleation

 Your child will not be experiencing the vast and bewildering array of emotions that you are going through at the moment.
 He will probably be satisfied with a simple, honest explanation in familiar language he can understand.
 Give more information to older children as their curiosity and comprehension allow.

-For example “your eye is sick/has a boo boo inside and the doctor needs to take it away to make you better.
-When he has taken your eye out, you won’t be able to see from it any more, but you will get a new pretend eye that will look just like the one your doctor took out”.
+For example “your eye is sick/has a boo boo inside and the doctor needs to remove it to make you better.
+When he has removed your eye, you won’t be able to see from it any more, but you will get a new pretend eye that will look just like your other eye”.

 Honesty is vital.
 Not telling the truth about enucleation is likely to cause your child more distress, create damaging mistrust and shame.
 If you are unsure of how to explain what is happening, or it is too difficult for you to discuss with your child, ask a nurse or child life specialist to help you.